bogomirov/keyboard-shortcuts/README.md

 1. Use the Photoshop templates to generate raster background images with the exact size of your full desktop.

-  Keep in mind that to achieve the effect intended by this project, the images should be of low contrast and desaturated.
-Whether they are bright or dark is to your liking but ensuring low contrast is important.
+  Keep in mind that to achieve the effect intended by this project, the images should be of low contrast and subsequently desaturated.
+Whether they are predominantly bright or dark is to your liking but ensuring low contrast is important.

-2. Export the background images from Photoshop as an intermediary `.png`
+2. Export the background images from Photoshop as an intermediary `.png` in the 'templates' directory

 3. Open the Illustrator template and link externaly the new intermediary `.png` images you exported from Photoshop